-Hard-work, perseverance, and firm faith in your abilities could have called the prerequisites to achieve success in the real-world, but do they hold same distinction or relevancy when it comes to virtual (read, web) world?
-In all probability, they do not.
-It has to be like this because the way things move along in the virtual world is totally different than they do in reality.
-No matter how good your website is or how unique and appealing your product is, it might not receive the deserved-attention until or unless, it’s promoted thoroughly.
-It’s SEO or Search Engine Optimization that ensures better visibility, sale and other such results that prominence brings along with it.
+Hard work, perseverance, and firm faith in your abilities could have called the prerequisites to achieve success in the real-world, but do they hold same distinction or relevancy when it comes to virtual (read, the web) world?
+In all probability, they don’t.
+It has to be like this because the way things move along in the virtual world is entirely different than they do in reality.
+No matter how good your website is or how unique and appealing your product is, it might not receive the deserved attention until or unless it’s promoted thoroughly.
+It’s SEO or Search Engine Optimisation that ensures better visibility, sale and other such results that prominence brings along with it.

-If Search Engine Optimization (SEO) is essential for augmenting the visibility of websites on search engine results, App Store Optimization (ASO) is important to increase the visibility of apps or to bolster their presence on mobile phones apps search results across stores (like on Google, Apple etc) that features those apps.
+If Search Engine Optimisation (SEO) is essential for augmenting the visibility of websites in search engine results, App Store Optimization (ASO) is important to increase the visibility of apps or to bolster their presence on mobile phones apps search results across stores (like on Google, Apple, etc.) that features those apps.

 Understanding ASO (App Store Optimization):

-To develop and launch a mobile app is a job half done, because, once you are done with app testing, you need to formulate a comprehensive plan to make it popular.
+To develop and launch a mobile app is a job half done, because, once you are done with app testing, you need to formulate a comprehensive plan to make it famous.

 An app has to score high on discoverability, which would translate into conversions or downloads.
 Thus, to improve the visibility of your app, you need to opt for ASO to boost up its app store search rankings, downloads and overall discoverability.
-Though, SEO is far more complex and evolved process, ASP is still in the nascent stage, but it has been consistently expanding in scope as there is an ever-increasing surge in the demand of apps.
-The fate of an app depends upon where it ranks in the search results – rather than where it ranks in the charts.
+Though SEO is a far more complex and evolving process, ASP is still in the nascent stage, but it has been consistently expanding in scope as there is an ever-increasing surge in demand for apps.
+The fate of an app depends upon where it ranks in the search results rather than where it ranks in the charts.
 Thus, the competition is high.

 This process is quite simple.
 Here, scammers maintain thousands of bogus users’ accounts or bots, which are used to download an app multiple times.
 In the end, these apps appear popular and consequently begin to top the charts of downloads.
-Now-a-days, such scammers also use paid/fake reviews, which add to the credibility of apps.
-By setting up a dubious account, spammers use an article spinning software, which can yield hundreds of variations of one review, which eventually make it difficult for all those spam detection programs to find out that all these reviews have been written by the same person.
+Nowadays, such scammers also use paid/fake reviews, which add to the credibility of apps.
+By setting up a dubious account, spammers use an article spinning software, which can yield hundreds of variations of one review, which eventually make it difficult for all those spam detection programs to find out that the same person has written all these reviews.
 Moreover, developers also pay people to post reviews.
-Those who download these apps actually trust these reviews more than download data information, which is not public information.
+Those who download these apps actually trust these reviews more than the download data information, which is not a public information.
 Ultimately, this manipulation causes a lot of damage to good apps and also renders genuine reviews ineffective.
-Especially the paid or ‘managed’ reviews for iOS or Android games convince the average end-users for literally gigabytes of downloads.
+Especially the paid or ‘managed’ reviews for iOS or Android games convince the average end-users for literal gigabytes of downloads.
 Many remarks or reviews of genuine players speak about low quality and homogeneous gameplay with re-skinned character models or objects.
 Expect no immediate improvement in this matter, especially when Google Play and Apple App Store are crowded with countless identical games.